libon/RobolectricJetifierIssue/README.md

 Prerequisites for the problem:
 * Robolectric shadows 4.1
 * Android gradle plugin 3.3.0 (this project uses 3.2.1, so you have to modify it to reproduce the issue)
-* A unit test which uses a shadow on a `SwipeRefreshLayout`
+* A set of 2 unit tests which test `LocalBroadcastManager`.
+The tests assert that the `context` in the `BroadcastReceiver.onReceive()` method is the application context for the current test.

 Behavior:
 * Building the app is ok: `./gradlew clean assembleDebug` produces an apk with no errors.